11. Preparing for an inspection

 What happens before an inspection.

 Pre-inspection analysis and planning are an important part of all SCCIF inspections.
 Inspectors are allocated one day to prepare for an inspection of voluntary adoption agencies.
+Lead inspectors are allocated 2 days to prepare for an inspection of agencies with additional premises.
 This time is used to review the information held by Ofsted and to ensure that the fieldwork is properly focused and used to best effect in collecting first-hand evidence.

 Inspectors look at the information that Ofsted already holds about the agency, including: